Advanced Hydrostatic Drivetrains

 The improvements in the Quality of Combustion are based on a comparison with current systems where fuel injectors have a small tip with 6 to 8 closely spaced micro holes for injecting the fuel, resulting in a high concentration of fuel beams with insufficient access to oxygen, creating a delayed, incomplete combustion with lower efficiency and higher emissions.

-It is expected, that the high efficiency (155 g/kW.h) of large ship Diesel engines (low cylinder wall heat losses and no impingement of fuel) are compensated through the higher combustion efficiency and quality of fuel and the reduced mechanical friction of the HFPE.
+It is expected, that the high efficiency of large ship Diesel engines (155 g/kW*h - due to low cylinder wall heat losses and no impingement of fuel) are compensated through the higher combustion efficiency and quality of fuel and the reduced mechanical friction of the HFPE.
 The higher rpm. of automotive 4-stroke engines is compensated through the doubling of power strokes of the less heat sensitive 2-stroke HFPE, noticeably higher brake mean effective pressure (BMEP 35 bar) and reduced losses of combustion heat and friction.

-Achieving the high expected thermal efficiency of 63% is based on improved dynamic behavior of the free-piston principle (closer to constant volume combustion), smaller combustion chamber surface area (-30%) with ceramic coating to reduce heat losses, and efficient recuperation of exhaust energy through the Piston Impulse Charger & Compounder (PICC).
+Achieving the high expected thermal efficiency of 63% is based on improved dynamic behavior of the free-piston principle (lower heat losses due to faster piston acceleration, closer to constant volume combustion), smaller combustion chamber surface area (-30%) with ceramic coating to reduce heat losses, and efficient recuperation of exhaust energy through the Piston Impulse Charger & Compounder (PICC).
 Considering the low friction losses of the HFPE and additional hydraulic losses (7%) for controlling the pistons and driving the fuel injection pump, a reduction of 30% in Brake Specific Fuel Consumption (BSFC) to 140 gr/kW•h (0.230 lb./hp.h) is expected.

 Ingo Booth